 With a pre-approval completed, buyers may then start viewing homes within their price range.
 Once a home is found, an offer can be made subject to approval for VA financing.
 With an accepted offer, veterans can then submit an actual application and lock in a rate.
 Once the loan is approved, a closing can take place.
 After closing, information is sent to the VA.
 Veterans are only allowed one active VA loan at a time.

-This article is merely a brief overview of the benefits of VA home loans in CT.
+This article is merely a brief overview of the benefits of VA home loans in Connecticut.
 For more details on this type of loan, contact First World Mortgage Corp. via phone at 860-236-LOAN.